vinipsmaker/gsoc2014-boost/README.md

 Boost quality work.
 Possibly more will be delivered.

 I could write a more detailed timeline, but then more errors about its accuracy would likely to arise.
-And several projects require an extremely detailed timeline to test the domain's knowledge of the candidate, but I have been working on several projects related to this area and such overly detailed timeline won't be necessary.
+And several organizations require an extremely detailed timeline to test the domain's knowledge of the candidate, but I have been working on several projects related to this area and such overly detailed timeline won't be necessary.